 On average, how many ounces are in a cognac glass?

-If you’re looking at tulip-shaped tasting glasses, these are generally between five and seven ounces, depending on the style and producer.
+If you’re looking at tulip-shaped tasting glasses, these are generally between 5 and 7 ounces, depending on the style and producer.
 Snifters are often around the same size but can run much bigger than tulip glasses—for example, the Schott Zweisel Mondial brandy snifters top out at 17.3 ounces, which is great for swirling and breathing.

 Is this glass good for other drinks/spirits?